Skip to content

 Share bad news quickly and openly.

-As CEO, I made a practice of calling board members within 24 hours of receiving any difficult news.
+As CEO, I made a practice of calling board members within 24 hours of receiving difficult news.
+In the early years, I thought I needed the facts and plan fully sorted before sharing.
+But that approach was problematic:

 1. It delayed my ability to share the news

-2. It prevented me from asking for support from my board members (aka my teammates)
+2. It prevented me from asking for support from my board members, a.k.a. my teammates

 3. It left me feeling alone on the hardest days